-There are quite a few paintings out there in the wide world.
+The world has quite a few paintings.
 But only a handful become seen as masterpieces.
-Dürer’s Young Hare is one of them, a simple watercolour that now lives in Vienna’s Albertina museum.
+Dürer’s Young Hare is one of them: a watercolour that now lives in Vienna’s Albertina museum.

-- Renaissance masterpiece and one of the most famous paintings in Vienna
+- Renaissance masterpiece and one of the most famous paintings in Europe

 How can I see the Hare?

-However, it wouldn’t be worth preserving at all if we couldn’t see it now and then.
-And so it pops out for a million Instagram photos every five years or so.
-The next opportunity is at the Dürer exhibition running from Sept 20, 2019 to Jan 6, 2020.
+However, the original wouldn’t be worth preserving at all if we couldn’t see it now and then.
+And so the hare pops out of its burrow every couple of years or so.

 (The last such occasion was the Albertina’s rather wonderful Dürer exhibition at the turn of the decade.)

 (The poster advertises the last exhibition to feature the hare back in 2019/2020)

 Even in centuries past, the hare played a prominent role in art exhibitions.
 One newspaper announcing a new Dürer exhibition in Vienna in 1871 included the hare on its list of prominent works to look out for, noting (my translation):